Nefro-stack/self-hosted-n8n-hostinger/README.md

 # Self-Hosted n8n Workflow Templates (Hostinger VPS Optimized)

 This repository contains production-ready, cloneable n8n workflow templates designed to run on a flat-cost, self-hosted Hostinger VPS.
-By migrating your workflows off managed platforms (like Zapier, Make, or n8n Cloud), you can run unlimited executions without usage-metered billing.
+By migrating your heavy AI and outreach pipelines off managed platforms (like Zapier, Make, or n8n Cloud), you can run unlimited executions without usage-metered billing.

 ## 🚀 Infrastructure Setup

-Instead of manually configuring Docker, Traefik, PostgreSQL, and SSL certs via the terminal, this guide uses Hostinger's pre-configured **Ubuntu 24.04 with n8n** VPS template.
+Instead of manually configuring Docker, Traefik, PostgreSQL, and SSL certs via the terminal, this architecture uses Hostinger's pre-configured **Ubuntu 24.04 with n8n** VPS template.

 1. Pick a KVM plan on [Hostinger VPS](https://www.hostinger.com/self-hosted-n8n).
 2. Select the **Ubuntu 24.04 with n8n** template during setup.